CadenG11/CheddarSafe-Android/README.md

 ## Planned Features and Fixes
 - Adding a search bar to quickly search and find an account by its ID.
 - Update the UI with more appealing icons.
-- Assuring no duplicates of entries when sometimes logging in.
+- Assuring no duplicates of entries when logging in.
 - Allowing the user to just change the username and password of accounts if desired.
+- More customization settings.
+- Allow user the delete their account.

 ## FAQ
 ### 1. Is this app publicly available to be downloaded?